douglasselias/juicy-breakout/README.md

 ## 'Juiciness' list

 - Color
-- Tweening (when entering the screen)
+- Tweening (position, rotation and scale) when entering the screen
-  - Position
-  - Rotation
-  - Scale
-- Squash and Stretch
+- Squash and Stretch (ball and paddle)
-  - Paddle
-  - Ball
 - Sound
   - SFX: when ball hits the walls, bricks and paddle
   - BGM